DiSSCo/openDS/data-model/README.md

-This section includes the data model for differnet FAIR Digital Objects.
+This section includes the data model for different FAIR Digital Objects.

 ## Directory Structure